Theme: Pathways for a New Africa

-The African Society of Cambridge University (ASCU) is pleased to announce the fourth annual ‘Africa Together’ conference, which will be held on Saturday, the 10th June 2017.
+The African Society of Cambridge University (ASCU) is pleased to announce the fifth annual ‘Africa Together’ conference, which will be held on Saturday, the 16th June 2018.

 This edition of the Africa Together conference will comprise two parts: (i) keynote addresses by distinguished speakers at the beginning, during and at the close of the event; ii) a series of panels on various topics with distinguished speakers.
 Panels are structured as prompts/questions of critical importance to the development of the African continent, and in line with the general conference theme – each panel will engage three or four distinguished speakers.

 African Higher Education: old problems, present challenges, future perspectives

 Description: The winds of transformation are altering the landscape of higher education across the world: the change from traditional standalone setups to increased institutional partnerships and research collaboration; the penetration of Information Technologies both in the dissemination and in the formulation of the core philosophy of higher education itself; renewed debates about questions of access to higher education and affordability; energized social consciousness in holding institutions to standards of accountability, and a host of other factors.
 Higher education around the world seems confronted with the ‘existential’ crisis of re-imagining its very raison d’être and way of being.
 What do these sweeping changes then hold for African higher education – challenge or opportunity?
 Can African higher education leapfrog its massive challenges of the twentieth century by creatively tackling and reinventing itself in light of these transformative forces?